-Multi-node multi-GPU example on AWS using dask-cloudprovider#
+Multi-node Multi-GPU Example on AWS using dask-cloudprovider#

 Dask Cloud Provider is a native cloud integration for dask.
 It helps manage Dask clusters on different cloud platforms.
 In this notebook, we will look at how we can use the package to set-up a AWS cluster and run a multi-node multi-GPU (MNMG) example with RAPIDS.
 RAPIDS provides a suite of libraries to accelerate data science pipelines on the GPU entirely.
 This can be scaled to multiple nodes using Dask as we will see through this notebook.